-The Compromis de Vente is the first formal and legally binding stage in the property purchase process in France.
-Once signed, the Notaire will carry on the process of checking records and documentation regarding the property and land.
+The compromis de vente is the first formal and legally binding stage in the property purchase process in France.
+Once signed, the French notaire will carry on the process of checking records and documentation regarding the property and land.
 Two to three months is normal but sometimes it can move faster or slower, depending on the particular circumstances of the parties involved.

 These are just the basic brushstrokes, there’s lots of detailed information on our site!